xrdocs/design/_blogs/2022-07-01-converged-sdn-transport-5_0-hld.md

 In CST 5.0 EVPN Centralized GW is supported on the ASR 9000 platform.

+The figure below shows an example EVPN CGW deployment.
+In this scenario While not shown in this figure, the CE device could also be multi-homed to two separate A-PE nodes in a all-active, single-active, or port-active configuration.

 ![](http://xrdocs.io/design/images/cmf-hld/cst-5-evpn-cgw.png)

 ### EVPN Head-End for L3 Services